patgilch17/Group1FinalProject/Milos/MilosREADME.md

 * Used the data exclusively for health statistical reporting and analysis in the context of our project.
 * Ensured that any sub-national geographic data presented or published does not include death counts of 9 or fewer, or death rates based on counts of nine or fewer.
 * Made no attempts to discover the identity of any person or establishment included in the data.
-* Committed to reporting any inadvertent discoveries of personal or establishment identities to the NCHS Confidentiality Officer, and refraining from disclosing or using such information.
+* Committed to reporting any inadvertent discoveries of personal or establishment identities to the NCHS Confidentiality Officer, and refraining from disclosing or using such information.<br><br>
 While these data use restrictions may impose certain limitations on our analysis, we are confident in our ability to develop a reliable machine learning model that can provide valuable insights into the factors influencing opioid overdose deaths.
 By adhering to these guidelines, our team aims to maintain the highest standards of ethical research and analysis, while ensuring the privacy and confidentiality of individuals and establishments represented in the data.